Transforming graph states via Bell state measurements: Graph transformations

 Modifying the stabilizer generators upon fusion is done similarly to Ref.~\cite{Fowler2009}.
 When a measurement is performed, all stabilizer generators that anti-commute with one of the two measured parities are not measurable simultaneously.
 A maximum set of simultaneously measurable stabilizer generators is obtained in the following way: multiply one stabilizer generator $S_i$ that anticommutes with the first measured parity on all the other anti-commuting stabilizer generators making them commute with the first parity.
 Ignoring $S_i$, repeat the procedure with a stabilizer $S_j$ that anticommutes with the second parity measured by the fusion.
 The stabilizer generators $S_i, S_j$ are then removed and, in the procedure from Ref.~\cite{Fowler2009}, the measured operators would be added as new stabilizers.
 In this case, the support on the fusion qubits $A, B$ could be removed from all other stabilizer generators by multiplication of stabilizer generators (essentially because a measurement detaches the measured qubits from the rest of the state).
 The Bell state measurement is destructive for photonic qubits and they therefore cannot be measured again.
 After dropping the $S_j$ and $S_i$, we therefore simply remove the Pauli matrices acting on the fusion qubits from all other stabilizer generators instead of adding the measured parities as new stabilizers.\footnote{For single-qubit measurements~\cite{Hein2004,Hein2006} the procedure is analogous (see Appendix~\ref{sec:single_measure}).}.

 A measured parity may commute with all stabilizer generators of the graph state.
 In this case, the measured parity is either a stabilizer itself or, if not, the state after the measurement is obtained by adding the measured parity to the list of stabilizer generators~\cite{Fowler2009}.
 As the number of stabilizer generators of a pure state is equal to the number of qubits, the commuting parity must be a stabilizer in our case\footnote{This case can correspond to a deterministic fusion (see Appendix~\ref{sec:probability}).}.
-All that needs to be done is removing the Pauli matrices acting on the destructively measured fusion qubits from the stabilizer generators and determine a new set of independent stabilizer generators.
+All that needs to be done is to remove the Pauli matrices acting on the destructively measured fusion qubits from the stabilizer generators and determine a new set of independent stabilizer generators.

-In the following, we illustrate the procedure by considering two different fusion types corresponding to the pairs of parity measurements $X_AZ_B\land Z_AX_B$ as well as $X_AX_B\land Z_AZ_B$.
+In the following, we illustrate the procedure by considering two different types of fusion corresponding to the pairs of parity measurements $X_AZ_B\land Z_AX_B$ and $X_AX_B\land Z_AZ_B$.
 All other cases for unconnected fusion qubits are considered in Appendix~\ref{sec:fuse_connected}, while all cases for connected fusion qubits are treated in Appendix~\ref{sec:fuse_unconnected}.
-A Python implementation of the graph transformations can be found in Ref.~\cite{git2023}.